This story was sponsored by State of Washington Tourism and is an abridged version of The Mandagies’ Road Trip route. All photos by The Mandagies.

 Drive: Yakima River Canyon Scenic Byway (Highway 821), Interstate 90

-See: Before heading out of Yakima for the day, take a morning stroll in Cowiche Canyon.
+Before heading out of Yakima for the day, take a morning stroll through the Cowiche Canyon Conservancy.
 You’ll find a network of trails to explore here, but starting at the Weikel Trailhead is most common.
+Leaving town, drive the Yakima River Canyon Scenic Byway.
+It’s a winding route along the Yakima River, with swimming, boating, and fishing opportunities practically around every corner.

 Stay: After a long day, check in at the Soap Lake Natural Spa & Resort for a night of R&R. Each room has an option of filling their tub with the healing waters of the lake.
 It’s known for its rich mineral properties, good for skin ailments and sore muscles.

-Day 4: Soap Lake to Kettle Falls (Via Lake Roosevelt)
+Day 4: Soap Lake to Kettle Falls (via Lake Roosevelt)

-Drive: Washington State Route 17, and Highway 25
+Drive: State Route 17 and Highway 25

+Highway 17 is full of geographic wonders left over from the historic Missoula Floods around 18,000 years ago.
+You can see evidence of this at Sun Lakes-Dry Falls State Park and Lake Lenore Caves.
 Along the route, you’ll also discover the Grand Coulee Dam, one of the largest concrete structures in North America.
 Explore the free interactive museum during the day, and try to catch the Laser Light Show once the sun goes down.

 Continuing north, take the scenic Highway 25 north along Lake Roosevelt for great views of the water.
 On the way to Kettle Falls, you can stop by Fort Spokane and St. Paul’s Mission to learn more about the area’s history.